 Can you please tell the readers a bit about yourself?

-I’m 25 and work full time as precision engineer.
-For the past couple of years I’ve been using a lot of my spare time to getting outside and close to wildlife with my camera.
+I’m 25 and work full time as a precision engineer.
+For the past couple of years, I’ve been using a lot of my spare time to getting outside and close to wildlife with my camera.

 Where do you call home?